Azure Container Registry service tiers

 In the container registry Overview in the Azure portal, select Update, then select a new SKU from the SKU drop-down.

-For pricing information on each of the Azure Container Registry SKUs, see Container Registry pricing.
+For pricing information on each of the Azure Container Registry service tiers, see Container Registry pricing.

 For details about pricing for data transfers, see Bandwidth Pricing Details.